jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ![](07_high_dimensional_data_files/figure-latex/unnamed-chunk-90-1.pdf)<!-- -->

 Logistic regression coefficients are log odds ratios.
-Remember an odd is $\frac{p}{1-p}$. p could be defined as a success and 1-p could be as a failure.
-Here, coefficient 1 indicates equal probability for the binary outcomes.
-Coefficient greater than 1 indicates strong chance for p and weak chance for 1-p.
-Coefficient smaller than 1 indicates the opposite.
+Remember an odd is $\frac{p}{1-p}$. p could be defined as a success, and 1-p could be as a failure.
+Here, coefficient 1 indicates the equal probability for the binary outcomes.
+A coefficient greater than 1 indicates a strong chance for p and a weak chance for 1-p.
+A coefficient smaller than 1 indicates the opposite.
 Nonetheless, the exact interpretation is not very interpretive as an odd of 2.0 corresponds to the probability of 1/3 (!).

 (To refresh your memory, note that probability is bounded between [0, 1].
-Odds ranges between 0 and infinity.
-Log odds ranges from negative to positive infinity.
-We're going through this hassle because we used log function to map predictor variables to probability to fit the model to the binary outcomes.)
+Odds range between 0 and infinity.
+Log odds range from negative to positive infinity.
+We're going through this hassle because we used the log function to map predictor variables to probability to fit the binary outcomes model.)

 In this case, we reinterpret coefficients by turning log odds ratios into relative risks.
 Relative risk = odds ratio / 1 - p0 + (p0 * odds ratio) p-0 is the baseline risk.
 For more information on relative risks and its value in statistical communication, see [Grant](https://www.bmj.com/content/348/bmj.f7450) (2014), [Wang](https://www.jstatsoft.org/article/view/v055i05) (2013), and [Zhang and Yu](https://jamanetwork.com/journals/jama/fullarticle/188182) (1998).